Triangulated categories of relative 1-motives: Motivic -structures

-On the other hand, the motive $\Sigma^\infty L(-1)$ is in $\DA_0(S)$ and $t_{\MM,0}$-positive; this would be clear for $S$ normal since $L$ is then a direct factor of a permutation lattice, in general this can be checked by noetherian induction starting from a non-empty open set $V\subset U$ with $V_\red$ normal, using localisation, Proposition~\ref{prop:pullback_complex} and Proposition~\ref{prop:elementary_exactness}.
+On the other hand, the motive $\Sigma^\infty L(-1)$ is in $\DA_0(S)$ and $t_{\MM,0}$-positive; this would be clear for $S$ normal since $L$ is then a direct factor of a permutation lattice, in general this can be checked by noetherian induction starting from a non-empty open set $V\subset U$ with $V_\red$ normal (possible since $U$ is excellent), using localisation, Proposition~\ref{prop:pullback_complex} and Proposition~\ref{prop:elementary_exactness}.
 Since by hypothetis $N$ is $t_{\MM,0}$-negative, we have $\DA(S)(\Sigma^\infty L_\BQ[n],N)=0$.
 This completes the proof that $\DA_0(S)\ra \DA_1(S)$ is $t$-negative, hence $t$-exact.